 In the example below, the Customer, Product, and Order dimensions would be considered normal dimensions.
 They are each backed by their own normalized table or view.
-Normal dimensions are represented on the Canvas with a green header.
-Notice that you do not see all of the columns in the underlying dataset on the model Canvas - you see only the logical representation of what has been modeled (the dimension hierarchies and levels).
+Normal dimensions are represented on the cube canvas with a green header.
+Notice that you do not see all of the columns in the underlying dataset from the main cube canvas.
+You see only the logical representation of what has been modeled in the cube so far (the dimension hierarchies and levels).

-The underlying dataset backing each logical dimension, plus any secondary attributes and relationships can be viewed on the dimension Canvas.
+The underlying dataset backing each logical dimension, plus any secondary attributes and relationships can be viewed on the respective dimension editor canvases.